kaisubr/Paladins-Neural-Network__inferencer/README.md

 Inference graphs were saved from EnemyDetection/inference_graph/saved_model OR frozen_inference_graph.pb if that's available.
 For the ssdlite network, it was saved through Tensorflow toco `tflite_convert` (alternatively you can use `bazel`).

 ### What did the results look like?

+#### In-game real-time input
+v4.4-1 is still being worked on!
+I will likely continue using Python `mss` to take in data.

 #### Single frame inputs
 v4.4-0 was designed for single frame (300x300 image) inputs.
 * It was able to detect nearly completely obstructed bodies in complex game environments.